armory/docs/content/en/scale-agent/install/advanced/plugin-docker.md

 ---
-title: How to Install the Scale Agent Plugin From Docker
+title: Install the Scale Agent Plugin Using a Docker Image
-linkTitle: Plugin - Docker
+linkTitle: Install Plugin - Docker
+weight: 20
 description: >
   Learn how to install the Armory Scale Agent plugin using a Docker image.
 ---